thecoolwinter/blog/Posts/2026-03-09-OpenBudget-DevLog-01/index.md

 ### What should change?

 -   **Colors**
     In modern iOS apps we often find a more toned down colors pallet.
-For one, the greens and reds here are not great for
+For one, the greens and reds here are not great for text legibility.

 -   **Repeated text**
     There's a lot of 'budgeted' thrown around here, we'll remove those extra labels.